Royal Fortress of the Concepcion: Construction

 The construction of the fortress was under the control of the French military engineer Simon Jocquet and work began on the 8 December 1663, the Feast Day of the Immaculate Conception, hence the name given to the new fortress.
-The first phase of construction was completed on the 20th of January 1664 taking just 40 days.
+The first phase of construction was completed on 20 January 1664 taking just 40 days.
 This first phase saw construction around a large central courtyard with Pentagon bastions in each corner, reinforced by earthworks around the perimeter, bundles of brushwood fascine's and filled baskets of wicker woven around stakes in circles, to form Redoubts.
 The fort was garrisoned by 1,500 infantrymen and 200 cavalrymen.

 1664 De-commissioning

-On the 7th of July 1664 the Spanish and Portuguese forces clashed at the Battle of Castelo Rodrigo.
+On 7 July 1664 the Spanish and Portuguese forces clashed at the Battle of Castelo Rodrigo.
 Following the initial success of the Spanish army, the Portuguese sent a reinforcement of 3,000 men under the leadership of Viscount of Fonte Arcada.
 The Portuguese counter-attack proved decisive.
 Many prisoners were taken and all the artillery pieces captured.
 It is told that Osuna and John of Austria the Younger, escaped from Castelo Rodrigo disguised as monks.
 Following Osuna's fall from grace Philip III of Spain took over control of the army and ordered the partial demolition of Fort Concepcion, which had been operational for less than a year.
 What remained was still occasionally used as a base for Spanish troops in the border area.